Football clubs

 1905 - 1922

-The Hastings & District Tramways company was established in 1905 and a football team was formed the same year.
-As well as competing in local competitions, the team also competed in a national competition against tramway teams from other towns.
-Home fixtures were played at Silverhill and Bopeep, plus pitches located at Harley Shute and Bulverhythe.
+The Hastings & District Tramways Company was established in 1905, and a football team was formed the same year.
+As well as competing in local competitions, the side also entered the national Tramways Cup against teams from other towns.
+Home fixtures were played at Silverhill and Bopeep, as well as on pitches at Harley Shute and Bulverhythe.

 Hastings Trinity